 Quo Artis is an international non-profit organization that seeks to generate connections between art, science and technology, acting as a bridge between professionals in these fields.
 To mark its fifth anniversary, the foundation is announcing the first outing of its award to the research, development and production of an artistic project, or the part of an ongoing one, that has not been implemented before.

-The award is aimed at international artists (collectives and/or collaborative groups), both established and emerging, working with any kind of materials and techniques, who produce ground-breaking and innovative artworks.
+The award is aimed at international artists or artistic collectives (collaborative groups), both established and emerging, working with any kind of materials and techniques, who produce ground-breaking and innovative artworks.
 Quo Artis encourages ambitious, well-presented applications.

 The Quo Artis Award aims to engage with critical contemporary issues and topics; promote the experimentation and innovation of art practices; encourage new endeavours in the field of art and science and recognize artists who have demonstrated creativity and outstanding achievement.